-Both Council's capital and revenue budget plans inform the development of their Treasury Management Strategies, which are agreed annually as part of its budget setting report.
-The Treasury Management Annual Strategy details; who the Council can invest with and the maximum amount that can be invested, alongside the Councils borrowing requirements and sources.
-The Strategy can be found on the councils' website (link provided at the end of the MTFS).
+West Suffolk's capital and revenue budget plans inform the development of its Treasury Management Strategy, which is agreed annually as part of its budget setting report.
+The Treasury Management Annual Strategy details; who the Council can invest with and the maximum amount that can be invested, alongside the Council's borrowing requirements and sources.
+The Strategy can be found on the council's website (West Suffolk Strategy under development - link to be provided at the end of the MTFS).